vmassuchetto/smbwebclient/README.md

 ## Installation and Configuration

-Make sure you have `smbclient` installed in your server, like in Debian/Ubuntu:
+Make sure you have `smbclient` installed in your server, and then clone the project to an available web directory:

-    sudo apt-get install smbwebclient

-Clone the project to an available web directory:

     git clone http://github.com/vmassuchetto/smbwebclient.git smbwebclient